-Home sellers listing homes during the winter months are more likely to be highly motivated as it is not easy to arrange showings and a potential move around the busy holidays.
+Home sellers listing homes during the winter months are usually highly motivated.
+It is not easy to arrange showings and a potential move around the busy holidays.
 Additionally, sellers with families are less likely to pick up and move their children to a different location, and school district, in the middle of the school year.

-During the winter months, you are also more likely to encounter less homebuyer competition and lower home prices- though this does come at the cost of less inventory to choose from.
-You can use the weather to your advantage by visiting homes after storms to discern how the house stands up regarding everything from leaks to insulation– the rose-colored glasses of spring tend to hide such factors.
+During the winter months, you are also more likely to encounter less homebuyer competition and lower home prices.
+(This does usually come at the cost of less inventory to choose from.)
+You can use the weather to your advantage by visiting homes after storms to discern how the house stands up to harsh conditions.
+The rose-colored glasses of spring tend to hide things like leaks and insulaltion issues.

 Here’s what you can expect when buying a home in the winter: